-Praised by the Royal Gazette for his “beautiful phrasing” and “bright and lively playing” and by the Boston Musical Intelligencer for his "admirable ensemble cohesion," flutist Nicholas Southwick enjoys a diverse career as a chamber musician, orchestral player, and teacher.
-Performance highlights include Bach concerti with the Bermuda Chamber Orchestra and invitations to perform at the Trentino Music Festival (northern Italy), Domaine Forget International Music Festival (Québec), and Bay Chamber Concerts (Maine), where he was awarded the Ezra Rachlin Prize for Excellence in Performance.
+Praised by the Royal Gazette for his “beautiful phrasing” and “bright and lively playing” and by the Boston Musical Intelligencer for his "admirable ensemble cohesion," Boston-based flutist Nicholas Southwick enjoys a diverse career as a soloist, chamber and orchestral musician, concert curator, and teacher.

 As a soloist, especially passionate in the interpretation of Baroque repertoire, Nicholas is a frequent guest artist of the Bay Chamber Concerts in Rockport, Maine, where he recently performed J.S.
 Bach’s Orchestral Suite No. 2 in B Minor with Palaver Strings.
 He has also performed J.S.
 Bach’s concerti with the Bermuda Chamber Orchestra and was the principal flutist for the Bach the European series under the direction of Iain Leidingham at the Royal Academy of Music.
 As a recitalist, he has performed at Busch Hall at Harvard University, King’s Chapel (Boston), Salem Classical, Clare Chapel at the University of Cambridge, and the Bloomsbury Festival, London.